Grey’s Anatomy actor Eric Dane dies aged 53 after ALS battle

 Dane married actress Rebecca Gayheart in 2004 and the pair share two children.

+“We know you’ll be watching from the booth.
+Miss you, buddy.
+Let’s keep fighting the fight to solve ALS.”

+Kevin McKidd, who portrays Owen Hunt on Grey’s Anatomy, posted a picture of Dane to his Instagram stories, writing “Rest in Peace, Buddy”.

-In 2025, the actor went public with the news he had been diagnosed with ALS, later using his platform to advocate for greater awareness of the disease.
+In 2025, Dane went public with the news he had been diagnosed with ALS, later using his platform to advocate for greater awareness of the disease.

 ALS is the most common form of motor neurone disease, a terminal condition that progressively robs people of muscle control.